haskellguide/compose-module/README.md

 ## excercises

-- Q: one of these excercises will not be possibile to achieve.
+Q: one of these excercises will not be possibile  to achieve.
 Which one?

-- Q: if we compose two things is the result applicative?
+Q: if we compose two functors is the result applicative?